What The Twilight Cast Members Are Doing Now

 Taylor Lautner (Jacob Black)

 Over the course of The Twilight Saga, Jacob Black, played by Taylor Lautner, went from a good-natured local friend to an object of Bella Swan's loving affection as he and Edward Cullen fought for her heart in the sequels.
 In New Moon, he phases into a wolf for the first time and this is the start of his transformation as a shape-shifter werewolf.

 While prominent in the series, unlike Kristen Stewart and Robert Pattinson, his fellow Twilight leads, Lautner hasn't found himself making as many audacious choices as an actor.
 He has appeared in shows like Scream Queens and Cuckoo.
 He also headlined the dramatic film, Run the Tide, as well as the action flick, Tracers, and he has provided supporting roles in Adam Sandler comedies like Grown Ups 2 and The Ridiculous Six.

-Certainly, that's a notable departure than what you see from Pattinson and Stewart nowadays.
+Most recently in 2022, he appeared in the Netflix original film, Home Team, alongside Kevin James.

 Billy Burke (Charlie Swan)

 The Chief of Police in Forks, Washington, where the crux of the Twilight narrative takes place, and the father of Bella Swan, Charlie Swan, played by Billy Burke, is the looming parental figure throughout The Twilight Saga.

 As an actor, Burke has worked primarily in television since Twilight's finale.
 Notably, he's appeared in shows like Revolution, Chicago P.D., Zoo, Major Crimes, and FBI, among others.
 He was also in 2016's Light Outs.
-Beyond acting, Burke produced in addition to starred in the 2015 film Divine Access.
+He had a voice role as Commissioner Gordon in Batman: The Long Halloween in both parts, and has had supporting recurring roles in shows such as Maid and 9-1-1: Lone Star.
+Coming up, he’s going to appear in a new TV series called Fire Country.

 Peter Facinelli (Dr. Carlisle Cullen)

 As the founder and leader of the Olympic coven and the adoptive father of Emmett, Alice, Edward, Jasper, Rosaline, and, later, Bella Swan, Dr. Carlisle Cullen, played by Peter Facinelli, serves as the head of the household.
-Since his days in The Twilight Saga, Facinelli has starred in TV shows like Nurse Jackie, American Odyssey, Supergirl, S.W.A.T., FBI, Magnum P.I., and Glee, and he appeared in films like Gangster Squad and last year's Countdown.
+Since his days in The Twilight Saga, Facinelli has starred in TV shows like Nurse Jackie, American Odyssey, Supergirl, S.W.A.T., FBI, Magnum P.I., and Glee, and he appeared in films like Gangster Squad, The F**k-It List, The Ravine, Catch the Bullet, Countdown and more.

 Outside of acting, Facinelli has also spent more time in the director's chair lately.
 He made his feature directorial debut with the 2018 comedy Breaking & Exiting.
 He also recently wrote and helmed the action-mystery thriller, Hour of Lead, which premiered earlier this year.
-On a personal front, Facinelli was dating and engaged to Jaimie Alexander, but they called off their engagement in 2016.
-This year, Peter Facinelli proposed to his girlfriend, Lily Anne Harrison.
+Coming up soon, he’s going to be in the new films, Yesteryear, On Fire and many others.

 Elizabeth Reaser (Esme Cullen)

 As the matriarch of the Olympic coven, the wife of Carlisle Cullen and the adoptive mother of Alice, Emmett, Edward, Rosalie, and Jasper, Esme Cullen, played by Elizabeth Reaser, played a substantive role in the Cullen family.

 An Emmy-nominated actress who constantly bounces between screens both big and small, Reaser has appeared in several different projects since her commitments to Twilight ended.
-Notably, she has appeared in Law & Order True Crime, Mad Men, True Detective, The Haunting Of Hill House, Easy, The Handmaid's Tale, and the Bonnie & Clyde mini-series.
-Reaser also played the leading role in the surprisingly good prequel, Ouija: Origin of Evil, and she could be seen in Hello, My Name is Doris, which also starred Sally Field.
+Notably, she has appeared in Ryan Murphy’s series, Impeachment: American Crime Story, Law & Order True Crime, Mad Men, True Detective, The Haunting Of Hill House, Easy, The Handmaid's Tale, and the Bonnie & Clyde mini-series.
+Reaser also played the leading role in the surprisingly good prequel, Ouija: Origin of Evil, and she can be seen in Hello, My Name is Doris, which also starred Sally Field.

+Coming up soon, she’s going to be in a new dark fantasy film, called Dark Harvest.

 Ashley Greene (Alice Cullen)

 As a precognitive vampire who is known for being sweet and loving, Alice Cullen, played by Ashley Greene, played a dynamic part in The Twilight Saga.
-In the time since her commitments to the franchise ended, Greene has starred in a good handful of movies, including Kristy, Burying the Ex, Wish I Was Here, CBGB, Urge, Staten Island Summer, and In Dubious Battle.
+In the time since her commitments to the franchise ended, Greene has starred in a good handful of movies, including Bombshell, Kristy, Burying the Ex, Wish I Was Here, CBGB, Urge, Staten Island Summer, In Dubious Battle, Aftermath, One Shot and more.

 She also lent her voice to the video game Batman: Arkham Knight, and she had a prominent role in the TV series Rogue.
-Most recently, Greene appeared in Bombshell last year as Abby Huntsman, and she has a few titles coming up, including Blackjack: The Jackie Ryan Story and Aftermath.
-In her personal life, Ashley Greene got married to TV announcer Paul Khoury back in 2018.
+Coming up, she’s going to star in several new films, including titles such as The Retirement Plan, The Gemini Lounge and more.

 Kellan Lutz (Emmett Cullen)